makkahwi/cash-hub/README.md

 Are you a currency collector n wanna build an online catalog for your collections?
 This is it

 It's a web app to publish one's collection of currencies from all the world to all the world.
-Where collectors would clone this project & deploy it to enlist their currencies, and the public could just browse their showrooms right away.
+Where collectors would clone this app & deploy it to enlist their currencies, and the public could just browse their showrooms anywhere anytime.

 ## Features